Read The Future of Wallets Report Now Available Here

 Choosing the Rosetta implementation primarily impacts the last two endpoints: Broadcast and Sign.
 We expect that transactions submitted for signing or broadcasting will be constructed using the standard Rosetta process.
 But don't worry!
 Rosetta offers a convenient way to build your transaction through the construction/payloads endpoint of its Construction API.
 Typically, you just need to provide some transaction metadata, and Rosetta will handle the rest.

-Build your own integration
+Build your own integration?

 To sign or broadcast Rosetta-formatted transactions, you'll need a Rosetta node to create them.
 Setting up an ICP Rosetta node is simple and easy to manage.
 You can follow this step-by-step guide in the documentation to get started.

-Prepare your transaction
+Prepare a transaction

 Once your Rosetta node is set up, you're ready to start building transactions!
 To create a Rosetta transaction, use the construction/payloads endpoints and provide the necessary metadata so Rosetta knows how to construct the transaction.